CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language that is one of the core technologies of the World Wide Web, alongside HTML and CSS

 ## Question 8